Kinto/kinto/docs/api/collections.rst

     Internally the user default bucket is assigned to an ID that can later be used to share data from a user personnal bucket.

-    Collection on a the bucket named "default" are created silently on first access, so you don't need to create them before using them.
+    Collections on the "default" bucket are created silently upon first access and therefore don't need to be set beforehand.

 .. _collection-put: